Check out the full big wall video course, or download the e-book.

-To fine tune the head, use a small punch to smear as much copper as possible into every grain of rock.
+To fine tune the head, use a small punch to smear as much copper as possible into every useable grain of rock.
 Start in the head's centre and work outwards.
 The aim of this is to add a little extra head-to-rock surface contact.
-Finally, clip your aiders to your new artwork and ease onto it gently.
+Finally, clip your aiders to your copper artwork and give it a test.

 Heads are available in different lengths.
 Long-wired copperheads can be wedged deep into 'expando' slots, or be bent over an edge.
 Short-wired heads are better for most other situations, simply because they'll put you higher up the wall.

 Circleheads are designed to fit in small horizontal flares or underneath roofs.
 In these places, a regular head will pull from one side, meaning that it'll probably be levered out.

 A circlehead pulls evenly from both sides and therefore is more stable.

 Copper or Aluminum Heads?

 Copper is a stronger metal but aluminium is more malleable.
 This means that a copperhead will take longer to place and it'll be more difficult to get it to stick.
 But a well-placed copperhead will be a stronger piece of gear than an alumi-head of the same size.

 Generally, if the placement is a good nut-like slot and the head doesn’t need much chiselling, use copper for a stronger piece of gear.
 If the placement is a flared pod, use aluminium so it is quicker to shape and more likely to stick.